Page last updated 24 August 2020

 Up to 30 June 2020, while on furlough an employee must not do any work for their employer or any linked or associated organisations.
 If an employee is still working, even on reduced pay or hours, then the employer cannot furlough them or make a claim for their wages under the mark I scheme.
 HMRC will take any abuse of the scheme, such as requesting furloughed employees continue to work, very seriously.
 Employees can though continue to carry out training, providing such training does not make money or provide services to the employer, or any company linked or associated to their employer.

-From 1 July 2020, new flexibility will be introduced to allow employees to return to work on a part-time basis.
-Under the 'mark II' version of the scheme which will apply from that date, employees will be allowed to return to work for any amount of time and on any shift patterns.
+From 1 July 2020, new flexibility was introduced to allow employees to return to work on a part-time basis.
+Under the 'mark II' version of the scheme which applies from that date, employees will be allowed to return to work for any amount of time and on any shift patterns.
 While the employer must pay them their usual rate for actual hours worked, the furlough scheme can be used to provide support for the hours that they would usually have worked but are not doing.